yangliangwei0623/CS50/notes.md

 **print函数**

-- ooking at this documentation, you’ll learn that the `print` function automatically includes the argument `end='\n'`.
+- looking at this documentation, you’ll learn that the `print` function automatically includes the argument `end='\n'`.
 This `\n` indicates that the `print` function will automatically create a line break when run.
 The function takes an argument called `end`, and the default is to create a new line.

 - However, we can technically provide an argument for `end` ourselves such that a new line is not created!